celestiaorg/CIPs/cips/cip-PFM.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

+Celestia MUST import and integrate Packet Forward Middleware.
+This integration SHOULD use sensible defaults for the following configs: [Retries On Timeout, Timeout Period, Refund Timeout, Fee Percentage].

 ## Rationale

+**TODO: What are the recommended defaults?**

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.